 If you need to refresh logic, you’re probably using the wrong grant type.

 Migrating from API keys to OAuth 2.1 is a crucial step in enhancing the security and scalability of your machine-to-machine communication.
+OAuth 2.1 enables secure accessing protected mcp resources by requiring authentication and token validation through the MCP resource server.
 As you’ve seen throughout this guide, moving to OAuth 2.1 brings significant improvements over the limitations of static API keys.
 You’ve learned how to implement OAuth 2.1 for your MCP servers, leveraging Scalekit to handle token issuance and validation seamlessly.
 This transition allows you to issue scoped, short-lived tokens and implement robust security practices that align with industry standards.

 By adopting OAuth 2.1, you future-proof your API security, ensuring it scales with modern architecture, compliance requirements, and customer needs.
 This move not only meets MCP server specifications but also strengthens the overall security posture of your platform, allowing for better control over access and permissions across various environments and tenants.